Dynamic analysis enhances issue resolution: Evaluation

-This behavioral pattern shift is further exemplified in the SymPy-17630 case, where \ours{} demonstrated an evidence-chain driven progressive exploration that eliminated reasoning uncertainty.
-As shown in figure~\ref{fig:tracereport2}, the process began with an initial trace revealing that the \texttt{BlockMatrix} data unexpectedly contained a scalar 0.
-A second, targeted trace subsequently confirmed that this scalar originated from the return value of the upstream \texttt{MatAdd.doit()} method, effectively ruling out local errors and facilitating a cross-module logical leap.
-Finally, a third trace provided a direct view of the internal construction logic within \texttt{doit()}, allowing the agent to formulate a verified fix.
-This progression from tracing data flow to unearthing the root cause effectively transformed speculative attempts into deterministic exploration.
+This behavioral shift is also evident in SymPy-17630, where \ours followed an evidence-chain driven exploration that reduced reasoning uncertainty.
+An initial trace showed that a zero matrix degraded into a scalar 0 during intermediate matrix computation.
+A second targeted trace then searched further around the degradation point and revealed that the scalar came from the upstream \texttt{MatAdd.doit()} return value, precisely localizing the fault.
+A third trace then exposed the internal construction logic in \texttt{doit()}, allowing the agent to formulate a verified repair.
+This progression from data-flow tracing to root-cause discovery turns speculative debugging into a more deterministic process.
+In contrast, traditional methods remain confined to the reported error location mentioned in the issue and struggle to precisely identify the fault among numerous intermediate execution steps.

-\ours transforms speculative attempts into deterministic exploration via execution facts.
-This shift from hypothesizing to verification substantially reduces the cognitive burden of resolving complex defects.

-\textbf{Perspective 2: Remediation Strategies — From Defensive Repair to Systemic Correction.}In Matplotlib-22719, where the SWE-agent submitted a patch characterized by a strictly defensive strategy.
-It merely added a size check to suppress the deprecation warning without addressing the completed data conversion process, essentially masking the symptom reported by the user.
-In contrast, \ours{} demonstrated systemic logical reinforcement.
-Guided by the full-path execution facts revealed by the trace report, the agent refactored the code on three levels: instituting an early exit for empty sequences, adding \texttt{None} filtering within the type determination loop, and rewriting the underlying \texttt{convert\_value} mapping to explicitly handle \texttt{None} as \texttt{np.nan}.
-This comprehensive repair not only eliminated the warning but also preempted potential system crashes, achieving robust coverage for edge cases.

-This shift is mirrored in the SymPy-17630.
-The divergence in repair levels highlights the fundamental distinction between defensive repair and systemic correction.
-Constrained by its incorrect identification of the fault location, the baseline SWE-agent implemented a defensive repair within \texttt{blockmatrix.py}.
-As shown in figure~\ref{fig:patch_comparison}, by introducing lambda functions and loops to retroactively wrap generated scalar zeros into \texttt{ZeroMatrix} objects, the agent effectively repaired the specific crash scenario described in the issue while neglecting broader input variations.

-This paradigm shift from defensive repair to systemic correction highlights DAIRA's capacity to comprehend the underlying system architecture.
-Unlike baseline methods that merely mask symptoms through superficial patches, DAIRA leverages execution facts to understand core logic and address broad edge cases.
-This root-cause approach not only fortifies system robustness but also serves as a critical driver for the framework's superior performance.